Hri7566/cosmic/README.md

 *Please* only run this under POSIX-based environments.
 The yarn scripts just call shell scripts for POSIX-based environments and everything would have to be done by hand on Windows.

-This project uses TypeScript and esbuild.
-Originally, there was planned support for C, Nim, and Deno integration, but interoperability has been deprecated to keep the project maintainable.
+This project uses TypeScript, esbuild, and the GNU Compiler Collection.

 ```sh
 $ yarn